What Is Noah Syndrome?

 There is a different definition of animal hoarding compared to those who simply care for many animals.
 Animal hoarding is a form of animal abuse.
 If someone decides to care for a lot of animals and manages to provide all of their needs in terms of health and quality of life, then this is not animal hoarding.
 The abuse those with Noah syndrome inflict on the animals includes:

 - Trauma: while it is unlikely those with Noah syndrome will inflict purposeful psychological or physical abuse on the animals, the extent of their neglect can have similar consequences.
 Animals need love and care.
 If they are not given this and are also starved, it can have dire consequences on their behavior.
-If they are rescued from this situation on time, it can provide difficulty in rehoming.
+Even if they are rescued from this situation, it can provide difficulty in rehoming.

 - Disease: the neglect can lead to significant deterioration in health.
 Many animals living in squalid and overcrowded conditions can not only contract diseases such as skin conditions, parasitical infections and digestive issues, but they pass these on to the other animals.
 Those suffering from Noah syndrome often don't see the animal's condition and won't take them to the vet.